 In most car parks and some streets, parking areas are reserved for holders of disabled permits only.
-If you hold a disabled permit, the permit must be displayed on the vehicle.
+If you hold a current disabled permit, the permit must be displayed on the vehicle.
 These can be obtained from the Motor Registration Division of the Department of Transport.
 These departmental permits are acceptable throughout South Australia.

 Special Service Parking and Bus Zones

 Special service vehicle zones include parking for buses, taxis, commercial vehicles and loading.
 A sedan or station wagon used for commercial purposes does not constitute a commercial vehicle.
 These areas should be left for the vehicles indicated.

 Because of the danger of obstructing drivers' views, it is an offence to park a vehicle within 10 metres of an intersection or junction of streets or roads.
 The 10 metres are taken from the edge of the gutter.